 Before a young child enters any form of schooling, his approach to as much of life as possible is playful.
 A walk is play, looking at a bug is play, listening to books being read is play, helping with chores is play.
-School separates what is deemed “educational” from the rest of a child’s experience.
-It demonstrates that learning is confined to specific areas of life.
+The school mindset separates what is deemed “educational” from the rest of a child’s experience.
+It leads us to believe that learning is specific, measurable, and best managed by experts.

 A divide appears where before there was a seamless whole.
 Playful absorption in any activity is on one side in opposition to work and learning on another.
 This sets the inherent joy and meaning in all these things adrift.
 The energy that formerly prompted a child to explore, ask questions, and eagerly leap ahead becomes a social liability in school.
 But play is essential for kids, for teens, for all of us.
 (For more check out these two marvelous and very different books: Free to Learn by Peter Gray and A Playful Path by Bernie DeKoven.)

-But it helps to recognize that free play promotes self-regulation.
-Self-regulation is a biggie.
+Free play promotes self-regulation and this is a biggie.
 It means the ability to control behavior, resist impulse, and exert self-control —all critical factors in maturity.
 Play fosters learning in realms such as language, social skills, and spatial relations.
 It teaches a child to adapt, innovate, handle stress, and think independently.
 Even attention span increases in direct correlation to play.